mjordan/islandora_restricted_datastreams/README.md

 ## Configuration and usage

 Enable this module as you would any other, and configure it at `admin/islandora/tools/islandora_restricted_datastreams`.
-List the IDs of the datastreams you want to restric, select the roles allowed to access them, and you're good to go.
+List the IDs of the datastreams you want to restrict, select the roles allowed to access them, and you're good to go.

 ## Discoverability of restricted datastreams